We’re committed to delivering high quality adult social care services to people living in the borough.

 They carry out inspections of our services to check whether hospitals, care homes, GPs, dentists and services in your home are meeting national standards.
 They report their inspection findings annually in a report to parliament.

-You can find out more about inspection reports and how services have been rated by CQC on Care Quality Commission website.
+You can find out more about inspection reports and how services have been rated by CQC on the Care Quality Commission (CQC) website.

 Local quality checks

 In addition to government inspections, we also monitor the quality of our service providers.
 We do this through our Quality Improvement Framework, which involves carrying out our own service inspections.

 - ensure continuous improvement of commissioned services